Shared Antenatal Care

 There are many areas that will be covered during your consultation.
 These may include but are not limited to:

 Smoking alcohol and other drugs

 Pre- pregnancy blood tests (immunity to Rubella etc)

-For further information or to book an appointment please speak to our receptionist or your GP.
+For further information or to book an appointment please speak to our receptionist or your independent GP.